 Often when designing a landscape you do not realize what Trees and Shrubs will do well in your yard or commercial property on Long Island.
 This presentation will give you some basic knowledge needed for planting and selecting trees and shrubs.
 It will then highlight 30 trees/shrubs that do well on Long Island with their photos, care and requirements.
 This presentation should help you design a successful landscape.

-LAWN CARE & OUR ENVIRONMENT (PowerPoint Lecture)
+LAWN CARE AND OUR ENVIRONMENT (Advanced PowerPoint Lecture)

 This in-depth lecture will give you all the information you need to show off your lawn to your neighbors.
 Proper mowing, watering and fertilization, disease, insect and weed control, thatch and core aeration are just some of the topics discussed.
 The leaching potential of fertilizers and pesticides into Long Island ground water is high and will be an important focus.
 We will explain pesticides and who is allowed to use them as well as lawn care without pesticides.
 This is also a chance for the homeowner to become more informed so that they can have meaningful discussions with their landscaper.